-HMRC - OT18610 - Risk Assessment - The Process
+HMRC - OT18610 - PRT Compliance: Risk Assessment - The Process

 Except for Low Risk Customers, risk assessments should be carried out and the results incorporated into the annual Business Risk Review.
 CRMs will be aware that PRT has two Chargeable Periods in every calendar year.